 A company in liquidation uses the ‘liquidation period’ rather than the ‘financial year’ for taxation purposes.
 The liquidation period starts when the resolution of the general assembly is registered at the trade registry and ends when the company is permanently deregistered from the trade registry.

 As explained above, after extinguishing all the debts of the company, the liquidator first refunds the share capital to the shareholders.
-Receiving such refund will not trigger corporate or income tax for the shareholders.
-However, if there are still remaining assets at the end of the liquidation process, the distribution of these assets to the shareholders in proportion to their contribution in the company’s capital will be subject to corporate or income tax.
+Receiving such a refund will not trigger corporate or income tax for the shareholders.
+However, if there are still remaining assets at the end of the liquidation process, the distribution of these assets to the shareholders in proportion to their contribution to the company’s capital will be subject to corporate or income tax.